psmiraglia/ctf/kevgir/000-redis.md

     6379/tcp  open  redis       Redis key-value store
     ...

-Seems that Redis is binded on the default port.
+Seems that Redis is binded on the default port and SSH on custom port 1322.

 ## Check for Redis AUTH